PRESIDENT & CHIEF OPERATING OFFICER OEG

 That leadership, in a large part, stems from Patrick LaForge.
-Founded on his lengthy experience with leading sports and entertainment organizations in the areas of professional and major junior hockey, alpine ski racing, auto racing, horse racing and professional rodeo, Patrick has enjoyed many significant highlights since joining the Oilers in 2000.
+Founded on his prior experience with leading sports and entertainment organizations in hockey, ski racing, auto racing, horse racing and professional rodeo, Patrick has delivered significant highlights since joining the Oilers in 2000.

-For example, Patrick created the concept and was the driving force behind The Heritage Classic, the first regular season outdoor NHL game, played November 22, 2003.
-More than 57,000 hockey fans braved bone-chilling temperatures in Edmonton to watch the Oilers play the Montreal Canadiens.
-The event included a NHL Alumni Game featuring Wayne Gretzky, Mark Messier, Guy LaFleur and Larry Robinson.
-The Heritage Classic became the template for the NHL Winter Classic, now a marquee event in the NHL schedule.
+He created the concept and was the driving force behind The Heritage Classic, the first regular season outdoor NHL game, played November 22, 2003.
+More than 57,000 hockey fans braved bone-chilling temperatures to watch the Oilers play the Montreal Canadiens in Commonwealth Stadium.
+That one event became the template for the Winter Classic, now a marquee event in the NHL schedule.

-LaForge’s life away from the office includes being an Alternate Governor for the Oilers, and a Governor and Executive Committee Member of the Western Hockey League.
-Patrick is Past Chairman of the Edmonton Chamber of Commerce and a Rotarian.
-He was named a Top 50 Most Influential Person in Alberta by Alberta Venture Magazine and recipient of the Consumer Choice Award as Edmonton Business Person of the year, both in 2008.
+LaForge’s life away from the office includes being an Alternate Governor of the NHL and a Governor of the WHL.
+Patrick is a Past Chair of the Edmonton Chamber of Commerce and he was chosen as a Top 50 Most Influential Person in Alberta by Alberta Venture Magazine and recipient of the Consumer Choice Award as Edmonton Business Person of the year, both in 2008.
 He was named a Paul Harris Fellow by Rotary International in 2013 and he was selected as a Globe and Mail Top 25 Sports Leader in Canada in 2002 and 2003.

-Born in Lac la Biche, Alberta and raised in Edmonton, Patrick enjoyed a lengthy business career prior to joining the Oilers, he held two Vice President positions with Molson Coors Breweries and was President and CEO, Alpine Canada as well as serving on the Executive Board of the Canadian Olympic Committee.
+Patrick was born in Lac la Biche and raised in Edmonton.
+Prior to joining the Oilers, he held two Vice President positions with Molson Coors Breweries and was President and CEO of Alpine Canada, as well as serving on the Executive Board of the Canadian Olympic Committee.

-Patrick graduated from the Northern Alberta Institute of Technology and completed the Executive Management Program at the University of Michigan.
-Patrick, and his wife Fran, have three grown children; Meredith, Connor and Riley
+He graduated from the Northern Alberta Institute of Technology and completed the Executive Management Program at the University of Michigan.